GSA/search.digitalgov.gov/_includes/features/2014-03-13-rss-validation.md

-* We have intelligence behind [RSS Feeds](http://search.usa.gov/search/docs?affiliate=usagov&dc=7&m=false&query=faqs) so searchers will never receive get a 404 error.
+* We have intelligence behind [RSS Feeds](http://search.usa.gov/search/docs?affiliate=usagov&dc=7&m=false&query=faqs) so searchers will never receive a 404 error.
 We previously trusted that all RSS URLs were valid.